Efficient Tensor Completion Algorithms for Highly Oscillatory Operators: Introduction

 In this paper, we develop efficient algorithms to perform completion of an oscillatory matrix via butterfly decomposition.
-We first reshape the matrix into a higher dimensional tensor by using similar tensorization techniques as quantized tensor train (QTT) decomposition~\cite{khoromskij2011d}.
+Our contribution is three-fold: (1) First, we reshape the matrix into a higher dimensional tensor by using similar tensorization techniques as quantized tensor train (QTT) decomposition~\cite{khoromskij2011d}.
 Under such reshaping, the corresponding butterfly matrix decomposition can be converted into a higher-dimensional tensor network, which we call tensor reformulation of butterfly matrices.
 Note that the result of tensor reformulation is mathematically equivalent to butterfly matrix representation, but makes it convenient to leverage existing tensor network completion software and kernels.
 This is not to be confused with the butterfly tensor of \cite{kielstra2024linear} which directly constructs a tensor decomposition from a tensor operator without reshaping.
-Next, we propose two tensor completion algorithms for the tensorized butterfly matrix based on ALS and gradient optimization, with an initial guess generated and converted from low-rank matrix completion algorithms.
+(2) Next, we propose three tensor completion algorithms for the tensorized butterfly matrix based on ALS, ADF and gradient optimization, with an initial guess generated and converted from low-rank matrix completion algorithms.
 We analyze and demonstrate that for highly oscillatory operators, in the experiments presented in this manuscript, these proposed completion algorithms require only $\mathcal{O}(n\log n)$ observed entries and thus achieve $\mathcal{O}(n\log^3 n)$ computational complexities.
-This is in stark contrast to other completion algorithms such as QTT completion or low-rank matrix completion, which require asymptotically larger numbers of entries and arithmetic operations.
-Finally, we apply the proposed butterfly completion algorithms to several operators in seismic imaging applications to numerically demonstrate their superior convergence, accuracy and efficiency compared with other existing completion algorithms.
+This is in stark contrast to other completion algorithms such as QTT completion or low-rank matrix completion, which require asymptotically larger numbers of arithmetic operations.
+It is also worth mentioning that although ALS and gradient optimization-based algorithms have been considered for butterfly matrices \cite{le2025butterflyfactorizationerrorguarantees,DEBUT,dao2019learning} , these existing algorithms assume $n^2$ observed entries instead of a matrix completion setting.
+(3) Finally, we apply the proposed butterfly completion algorithms to several operators in seismic imaging applications to numerically demonstrate their superior convergence, accuracy and efficiency compared with other existing completion algorithms.
 Aside from applications in tensor completion, we also argue that the proposed tensor reformulation of butterfly can be used to represent neural network layers and allows for efficient automatic differentiation.

 The rest of the paper is organized as follows.
 In \cref{sec:background_tensor} we introduce background information about tensor decomposition, completion and existing software.
 In \cref{sec:matrix_butterfly} we briefly summarize the definition of the butterfly matrix.
 The proposed tensor reformulation of a butterfly matrix is detailed in \cref{sec:tensor_butterfly} followed by two proposed completion algorithms with implementation detail and complexity analysis in \cref{sec:butterfly_completion}.
 Finally, we provide three sets of numerical examples to demonstrate the accuracy, convergence and efficiency of the proposed algorithms in \cref{sec:experiments}.